List styles

 CSS 3 defined other values that are not yet supported by any browser.
 Below is an overview; as soon as browsers start to support a value I'll move it to the table above.

 CSS3 adds many alphabets, but seems to focus on odd ones.
-I'm missing Cyrillic, Arab and Hebrew, which have quite large user bases, while the spec does mention tons of obscure Ethiopian and Caucasian alphabets.
+I'm missing Cyrillic and Arab, which have quite large user bases, while the spec does mention tons of obscure Ethiopian and Caucasian alphabets.

 If we must support lots of vague alphabets anyway, W3C should add futhark (Germanic runes) and ogham (old Celtic script).
 It would make ancient historians very happy.